 “Many manufacturers are unaware of just how much cyber risk they are carrying,” Erickson said.
 “Cyberthieves don’t announce their presence.
 They may sit in your system for months just monitoring to see what kind of sensitive information they can get.
 For example, they may wait to see how your organization handles wire transfers, who approves and who is in the chain.
 Then they’ll wait for the right time to act, get what they want and move on.”

-These thieves will take anything with perceived value—IP data, customer data, credit card numbers.
+There are several types of cyber attacks.
+Thieves will take anything with perceived value—IP data, customer data, credit card numbers.
 Some may even enact ransomware schemes or down floor machinery simply because they can.
+A recent study found that 54 percent of data breaches in industrial environments are caused by a malicious attack.

 “You have to take a risk-based approach,” said Erickson.
 “Ensure you have the security policies and controls that focus on the greatest risk to your unique way of doing business.”

 While more and more manufacturers are understanding this, there are still many who are behind in this critical area.
-In one recent survey, 40 percent of manufacturing cybersecurity professionals said they do not have a formal cybersecurity strategy nor do they follow standardized information security policy practices.
+In fact one survey found, 40 percent of manufacturing cybersecurity professionals said they do not have a formal cybersecurity strategy nor do they follow standardized information security policy practices.

 “That’s very typical,” said Neilson.
 “We find a majority of the businesses we talk to say they have a cybersecurity strategy, but they don’t understand what that strategy should actually encompass.
 They may think they are doing well because they have a firewall and anti-virus protection, or even people who are watching to react when they get hit.
 That’s not a strategy.
 They don’t consider things like disaster recovery, business continuity or crisis planning and incident response as portions of their cybersecurity strategy.